Death Gate: Plot

-Haplo finds Xar and the Nexus seal piece gone.
-He follows them through the Labyrinth, encountering a Patryn village that is under attack.
-He manages to find a cave.
-He encounters Sang-Drax again.
-He drinks nullifying water, which nullifies his magical abilities.
-That makes him immune to all kinds of magic, including Sang-Drax's aura of terror but also prohibits Haplo from casting magic.
-He breaks Zifnab's stone and Zifnab and his dragon appear.
-The dragon fights Sang-Drax and both are injured.
-Zifnab, Haplo and the dragon follow Sang-Drax to the Vortex, the place where the Sundering had been initiated.
-Haplo finds Xar and Sang-Drax and convinces Xar to start the Interconnection.
-Sang-drax kills Xar before he can do so.
-Haplo figures out how to start the Interconnection himself and does so.
-Sang-Drax is defeated and the realms are properly aligned.
+Haplo discovers that Xar and the Nexus seal piece are missing.
+He tracks their path through the Labyrinth and comes upon a besieged Patryn village.
+Taking refuge in a cave, he encounters Sang-Drax once more.
+Haplo drinks nullifying water, rendering him immune to magic but also preventing him from using magic himself, including Sang-Drax's aura of terror.
+Haplo shatters Zifnab's stone, summoning Zifnab and his dragon.
+A battle ensues between the dragons, resulting in injuries to both.

+Following Sang-Drax, Haplo, Zifnab, and the dragon reach the Vortex, where the Sundering originated.
+Haplo finds Xar and Sang-Drax, urging Xar to initiate the Interconnection.
+Sang-Drax murders Xar before he can act.
+Undeterred, Haplo determines how to commence the Interconnection and succeeds.
+In a final confrontation, Sang-Drax is vanquished, and the realms are harmoniously aligned.